zephraph/notes/Projects/procedure.md

 *I'm going to place the assumption out there that only functions w/ names are supported (i.e. no anonymous functions) and perhaps that can be validated with its own error handling.*

-Essentially... [[StackTracey]] gives us access to the source file.
-We know the line match is on.
-We _roughly_ know how many lines below match our function may be.
-We _do_ know the name of that function.
-We search
+[[StackTracey]] gives us access to the source file.
+We know the line `match` is on.
+We could naively start at `match` and search for a string match to the name of the child we're looking for.
+That'd be simple _but_ it's possible a single child could be used multiple times in different locations.